Frequently Asked Questions - CAPE SCHOLARSHIP FAQs

 - Tuition fees are paid directly to the tertiary education institution.

-- The first payment can be expected within six (8) weeks after the execution of the contract.
+- The first payment can be expected within eight (8) weeks after the execution of the contract.

-- The tuition fees can be expected to be paid directly to the Academic institution within six (8) weeks of the submission of its invoice.
+- The tuition fees can be expected to be paid directly to the Academic institution within eight (8) weeks of the submission of its invoice.

 - Scholars should contact their scholar support officer for updates with regards to payment of tuition fees and allowances.

-- Yes.
+• Yes.
 Scholarship funds can be accessed through a UTC account or a bank account.
-The account munst not be a joint account with any other party.
+The account must not be a joint account with any other party.

-- The allowances of International scholars are paid through UTC.
-Scholars will be required to open a UTC VISA Money Account with the UTC.
+• The allowances of International scholars are paid through the UTC.
+Scholars will be required to open a UTC US Account with the UTC.

 • Yes.
 The Personal Maintenance Allowance continues during the semester break(s) up to the end of the final academic semester, with the exception of scholars who are suspended.
 You may also take up short-term employment during these breaks for a maximum of 20 hours per week.